woodward4422/tweet-generator/README.md

 # Important Files Overview

+## app.py
+This is where all the flask routes are handled

 ## tokenize_text.py
 This file is responsible for taking in a text file and taking out the junk in the the file, as long as returning all the words in an array that is usable